‘Chippy’ Phillipson hits back at critics of Labour’s private school tax plans

 But the party remains committed to its policy for England of charging 20% VAT on fees and ending the business rates relief from which private schools benefit.

-Ms Phillipson also said she was “determined” to carry out “ambitious reform to ensure early education is available in every corner of our country for every family and every child”.
+Ms Phillipson also said she is “determined” to carry out “ambitious reform to ensure early education is available in every corner of our country for every family and every child”.

+Labour said its early years review would look at ways to increase the amount of primary school-based nursery provision amid falling birth rates, and how to remove restrictions on local authorities from opening nursery provision.

-She also responded to Rishi Sunak’s plans to extend maths provision to 18 in schools, warning that if “young people hate maths at 16, it’s just too late”.
+Ms Phillipson also responded to Prime Minister Rishi Sunak’s plans to extend maths provision to 18 in schools, warning that if “young people hate maths at 16, it’s just too late”.

 The Labour frontbencher said her party would aim to promote practical numeracy skills needed at work and in daily life “right from the start” of school.

-The shadow education secretary said: “It’s why I’m proud to tell you today, that we’ll tackle our chronic cultural problem with maths, by making sure it’s better taught at six, never mind 16.
+“It’s why I’m proud to tell you today, that we’ll tackle our chronic cultural problem with maths, by making sure it’s better taught at six, never mind 16,” she told the conference.

 “The last Labour government began a revolution in reading standards, a revolution still unfolding in our schools.